pupilfirst/pupilfirst/docs/curriculum_editor.md

 1. **Write Long Text:** Allows the student to write paragraphs of text.
 2. **Write Short Text:** Allows the student to write a single line of text.
 3. **Attach a Link:** Allows the student to attach a single URL.
 4. **Upload Files:** Allows the student to attach files to complete the step.
-Only one of this type of question is allowed as a step, and up to 3 files can be attached such a step (max 5 MB, each).
+Up to 3 files can be attached such a step (max 5 MB, each).
 5. **Choose from a list:** Student is shown a list of choices, from which they can pick one; you decide what the choices are.
+6. **Record Audio:** Allows student to record an audio with a size limit of 5MB

 Here's an example target consisting, of four steps to complete the target: